-Most people will be aware that breakfast cereals contain more sugar than dark craft chocolate bars.
-What not everyone realises is that a single serving size of low fat vanilla yogurt can have over five teaspoons of sugar (the sugar is used to replace the fat and so stabilise, preserve and give mouthfeel).
+Most breakfast cereals contain more sugar than dark craft chocolate bars.
+Even a single serving size of low fat vanilla yogurt can have over five teaspoons of sugar (the sugar is used to replace the fat and so stabilise, preserve and give mouthfeel).
 By contrast an average craft dark chocolate bar (65g at 70%) has less than four teaspoons of sugar.

 A 330ml can of Coca Cola contains eight teaspoons of sugar (ie 35g of sugar).
-A bottle of red wine (750CL) contains approximately six teaspoons.
-A 65g craft chocolate bar of 70% dark craft chocolate typically contains three-four teaspoons of sugar.
-Most people drink the full can of coke in one sitting.
-Most people share the bottle of red wine.
-And most craft chocolate consumers share and savour the bar of chocolate over a few evenings.
-So the more useful question is how many teaspoons per serving?
+A 65g craft chocolate bar of 70% dark craft chocolate typically contains half of that sugar.
+Most craft chocolate consumers share and savour the bar of chocolate over a few evenings.
+So a more useful question is how many teaspoons per serving?

-The Science of Chocolate by Stephen T Beckett leads the reader to an understanding of the complete chocolate making process and includes the ways in which basic science plays a vital role in its manufacture, testing and consumption.
+The Science of Chocolate by Stephen T Beckett explains the chocolate making process, including the ways in which basic science plays a vital role in its manufacture, testing and consumption.
 Originally based on a talk to encourage school children to study science, the book’s now widely used within industry and academia.

 Chocolate Science and Technology considers recent advances in the science and technology of chocolate manufacture and the international cocoa industry.
-The publication provides detailed review on a wide range of topics including cocoa production, cocoa and chocolate manufacturing operations, sensory perception of chocolate quality, flavour release and perception, sugar replacement and alternative sweetening solutions in chocolate production and industrial manufacture of sugar free chocolates as well as the nutrition and health benefits of cocoa and chocolate consumption.
+The publication covers cocoa production, cocoa and chocolate manufacturing operations, sensory perception of chocolate quality, flavour release and perception, sugar replacement and alternative sweeteners, sugar free chocolates as well as the nutritional and health benefits of cocoa and chocolate consumption.

-The Thinkstep blog highlights sustainable packaging trends including design for recycling and reuse, replacing plastics with bioplastics and paper, reducing/removing packaging, shifting to mono materials, increasing recycled content.
-Thinkstep’s key messages include to not use more material and energy to produce the recyclable product than the current product uses, designing for recycling does not mean it will be recycled, recycling infrastructure lags demand and recyclers need to be regulated/incentivised to improve quality, and customer education on responsible packaging use and disposal is important.
-How many times do you need to use a reusable shopping bag to have a lesser impact than a single use alternative?
-Five, 20, 50 or 100 times?
+The Thinkstep blog highlights sustainable packaging trends including design for recycling and reuse, replacing plastics with bioplastics and paper, reducing/removing packaging, shifting to mono materials and increasing recycled content.
+Its key messages are reducing the material and energy to produce the recyclable product, designing for recycling does not mean it will be recycled, recycling infrastructure lags demand and recyclers need to be regulated/incentivised to improve quality and customer education.

 Cost of cocoa production in Australia is appreciably more than in low cost countries in West Africa where 70 per cent of cocoa is grown.
 Research is therefore integral to achieve high yield, quality cocoa production.

-Australia has a very new cocoa industry; the first planting occurred in 1998 when Rural Industries Research and Development Corporation (now AgriFutures) funded a project to see if cocoa could be grown in Australia.
-Fortunately, the project was successful.
+Australia’s cocoa industry is new.
+The first planting occurred in 1998 when Rural Industries Research and Development Corporation (now AgriFutures) funded a project to determine whether cocoa could be grown in Australia.
+The answer was yes!

-Further research is now done at the Queensland Department of Agriculture and Fisheries Centre for Wet Tropics Agriculture at South Johnstone in far north Queensland.
-The Centre concentrates on production trials to maximise yield (clonal selections and trellising) and then clonal selection to develop planting material for far north Queensland.
-The work done at South Johnstone for Australia and the Pacific Islands covers the following themes.
+The Queensland Department of Agriculture and Fisheries Centre for Wet Tropics Agriculture at South Johnstone in far north Queensland (FNQ) is doing further research concentrating on production trials to maximise yield (clonal selections and trellising) and clonal selection to develop planting for FNQ.
+It covers the following themes:

-- Research into breeding better cocoa trees - This topic is about bean yield and flavour and about balancing yield against flavour and disease resistance.
-Think of the problems with thin skinned very red tomatoes; they tasted wonderful but could not be transported easily.
+*Research into breeding better cocoa trees - This is about bean yield and flavour and balancing yield against flavour and disease resistance;

-- Managing cocoa plant diseases better - This research includes areas such as epidemiology, control and breeding resistance.
-This is a major topic for most cocoa producing regions where low management and low inputs (fertiliser and pesticides) exacerbate cocoa’s susceptibility to diseases.
+*Managing cocoa plant diseases better including epidemiology, control and breeding resistance.
+This is essential for most cocoa producing regions, where low management and low inputs (fertiliser and pesticides) might expose cocoa to diseases;

-- Higher production by testing new selections under commercial conditions; an ongoing activity
+*Higher production by testing new selections under commercial conditions;

-- Production systems, eg trellis and/or free-standing trees, pruning management
+*Production systems, eg trellis and/or free-standing trees, pruning management; and

-- Industry extension and training, involving revamping cocoa production guide, grafting training, production workshops and industry meetings
+*Industry extension and training, involving revamping cocoa production guides, grafting training, production workshops and industry meetings;